 We rely on third party CROs and other third parties to assist in managing, monitoring and otherwise carrying out our clinical trials.
-We expect to continue to rely on third parties, such as CROs, clinical data management organizations, medical institutions and clinical investigators to conduct our clinical trials in the future, including our planned Phase 1b clinical trial for AKB-9778.
+We expect to continue to rely on third parties, such as CROs, clinical data management organizations, medical institutions and clinical investigators to conduct our clinical trials in the future, including our ongoing Phase 1b clinical trial for AKB-9778.
 We compete with many other companies for the resources of these third parties.
 The third parties on whom we rely may terminate their engagements with us at any time, and having to enter into alternative arrangements would delay development and commercialization of our product candidates.

 Our reliance on these third parties for research and development activities will reduce our control over these activities but will not relieve us of our responsibilities.
 For example, the FDA and foreign regulatory authorities require compliance with regulations and standards, including GCP requirements, for designing, conducting, monitoring, recording, analyzing and reporting the results of clinical trials to ensure that the data and results are credible and accurate and that the rights, integrity and confidentiality of trial participants are protected.
 Although we rely on third parties to conduct our clinical trials, we are responsible for ensuring that each of these clinical trials is conducted in accordance with its general investigational plan and protocol under legal and regulatory requirements.
 Regulatory authorities enforce these GCP requirements through periodic inspections of trial sponsors, principal investigators and trial sites.
-If we or any of our investigators or CROs fail to comply with applicable GCP requirements, the clinical trials before approving our marketing applications.
-We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials must be conducted with product produced under applicable cGMP regulations.
-Failure to comply with these regulations may require us to repeat clinical trials used with product produced under applicable cGMP regulations.
-Failure to comply with these regulations may require us to repeat clinical trials must be conducted with product produced under applicable cGMP regulations.
-Failure to comply with these regulations may require us to repeat clinical trials prove approval process.
+If we or any of our investigators or CROs fail to comply with applicable GCP requirements, the clinical data generated in our clinical trials may be deemed unreliable and the FDA, EMA or other regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
+We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with GCP requirements.
+In addition, our clinical trials must be conducted with product produced under applicable cGMP regulations.
+Failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.